What is “Austrian economics”? Let’s break it down:

 My introduction to the late Nelson Nash and the Infinite Banking Concept® was a major turning point in my life.

-Up until then, I was a business-building consultant to financial advisors.
-The advisors I coached were always bringing financial products and strategies to my attention, and over the last 25 years, I’ve investigated more than 450 of them.
+Up until then, I was a business-building consultant to financial representatives.
+The financial representatives I coached were always bringing financial products and strategies to my attention, and over the last 25 years, I’ve investigated more than 450 of them.

 Unfortunately, most turned out not to be worth the paper they were printed on.